Climate Change: Initiatives Aimed at Carbon Neutrality

 • Energy management using AI, IoT and electric vehicles

-• Improving energy efficiency of houses (expanded use of building materials such as heat-insulating
+• Improving energy efficiency of houses (expanded use of building materials such as heat-insulating sashes and equipment such as high-efficiency air conditioners)

 • Reducing cost and expanding use of stationary storage batteries